theNestruo/z80-asm-meter-vscode/README.md

 3. **execution flow to the selected exit point**: When the selection is a single subroutine and the selection ends at an exit point (a conditional or unconditional `JP`, `JR` or `RET` instruction) or calls a subroutine (a conditional or unconditional `CALL`), the _execution flow to the selected exit point_ total timing calculation mode measures the timing of the execution flow to the selected exit point, by considering the last instruction as _taken_ if it is a conditional instruction.

-#### Execution flow total timing calculation
+#### Execution flow total timing calculation settings

 * `z80-asm-meter.timing.executionFlow.enabled`: Enables execution flow total timing calculation.

     Enabled by default.

 * `z80-asm-meter.timing.executionFlow.threshold`: Minimum number of instructions to be selected for the calculation of execution flow total timing.

     Defaults to: `2` (2 instructions).

 * `z80-asm-meter.timing.executionFlow.requireConditional`: Requires at least one conditional instruction to enable execution flow total timing calculation.

     Enabled by default.

 * `z80-asm-meter.timing.executionFlow.icon`: Execution flow total timing calculation icon in the status bar.
 Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.

     Defaults to: `$(debug-step-over)`.

 * `z80-asm-meter.timing.executionFlow.stopOnUnconditionalJump`: Disables execution flow total timing calculation if an unconditional `JP`, `JR` or `RET` instruction is found.

     Enabled by default.

-#### Total timing calculation of the execution flow to the selected exit point
+#### Total timing calculation of the execution flow to the selected exit point settings

 * `z80-asm-meter.timing.atExit.retEnabled`: Enables total timing calculation of the execution flow to the selected exit point when the selection ends with a `RET`, `RETI` or `RETN` instruction.

     Enabled by default.

 * `z80-asm-meter.timing.atExit.jumpEnabled`: Enables total timing calculation of the execution flow to the selected exit point when the selection ends with a `DJNZ`, `JP` or `JR` instruction.

     Enabled by default.

 * `z80-asm-meter.timing.atExit.callEnabled`: Enables total timing calculation of the execution flow to the selected exit point when the selection ends with a `CALL` or `RST` instruction.

     Disabled by default.

 * `z80-asm-meter.timing.atExit.threshold`: Minimum number of instructions to be selected for the calculation of total timing calculation of the execution flow to the selected exit point.

     Defaults to: `2` (2 instructions).

 * `z80-asm-meter.timing.atExit.requireConditional`: Requires at least one conditional instruction to enable total timing calculation of the execution flow to the selected exit point.

     Enabled by default.

 * `z80-asm-meter.timing.atExit.stopOnUnconditionalJump`: Disables total timing calculation of the execution flow to the selected exit point if an unconditional `JP`, `JR` or `RET` instruction is found.

     Enabled by default.

 * `z80-asm-meter.timing.atExit.retIcon`: Total timing calculation of the execution flow to the selected exit point (`RET`, `RETI` or `RETN` instruction) icon in the status bar.
 Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.

     Defaults to: `$(debug-step-back)`.

 * `z80-asm-meter.timing.atExit.jumpIcon`: Total timing calculation of the execution flow to the selected exit point (`DJNZ`, `JP` or `JR` instruction) icon in the status bar.
 Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.

     Defaults to: `$(debug-step-out)`.

 * `z80-asm-meter.timing.atExit.callIcon`: Total timing calculation of the execution flow to the selected exit point (`CALL` or `RST` instruction) icon in the status bar.
 Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.

     Defaults to: `$(debug-step-into)`.